yochaigal/cairn/wip/2e/setting.md

 - Important places should have important names: that of heroes, religious/political figures, and important events. _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.

 ### Name The Province
-Consider the following questions when determining the **Province** name:
+Consider the following when determining the **Province** name:
 - What are the key geographic features of the region?
-- What sorts of Faction dominate this place?
+- What sorts of factions dominate this place?
 Are they mercantile, religious, institutional...?
 - What major events (war, famine, discoveries) occured here in the past?
 Who were the major players?
+- A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
+- The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.

 ## Factions
 - Factions rule over one or more **Details**, an entire **Province**, or even a **Domain**.